2022 Michigan Wolverines football team

 The team's statistical leaders were McCarthy with 2,719 passing yards, 22 touchdown passes, 5 interceptions, and a 64.6% completion percentage; Corum with 1,463 rushing yards and 18 touchdowns on 247 carries; and graduate wide receiver Ronnie Bell with 62 catches for 889 receiving yards.
 Moody converted 29 of 35 field goal attempts and 60 of 60 kicks for point after touchdown and led the team with 147 points scored, which broke the previous program record of 138 points scored, set by Desmond Howard during his Heisman Trophy-winning campaign in 1991.
 Moody also set program records for field goals in a season (29), career field goals (66), career points scored (355), and longest field goal (59 yards).
 Morris had a team-high 7.5 quarterback sacks.
 Sophomore linebacker Junior Colson paced the team with 101 tackles.
-Edward rushed for 991 yards and 7 touchdowns on 140 carries, averaging 7.1 yards per rush, and had 18 receptions for 200 yards and 2 touchdowns through the air.
+Edwards rushed for 991 yards and 7 touchdowns on 140 carries, averaging 7.1 yards per rush, and had 18 receptions for 200 yards and 2 touchdowns through the air.
 Senior wide receiver Cornelius Johnson had a team-high six touchdown receptions.

-The 2022 season was marred in controversy for the Wolverines, from multiple incidents from both players and the coaching staff.
-On October 7, defensive lineman Mazi Smith was arrested for illegally possessing a firearm without a license.
-The team elected not to punish Smith or address the incident, until Smith was charged with a felony two months later.
-Despite the charge, the university and team did not punish Smith.
-On October 26, running back Donovan Edwards shared anti-Semitic opinions on Twitter.
-The university and team did not address the issue, and Edwards would later call the retweet a “glitch”.
-After their October 29 game against Michigan State, defensive back Gemon Green was recorded taunting Michigan State players while following them into the tunnel, starting a brawl between the two teams.

-On January 5, Michigan received notice of NCAA violations, including a Level I violation, stemming from head coach Jim Harbaugh lying to or misleading investigators.
-On January 17, the public was made aware that co-offensive coordinator Matt Weiss had been suspended by the university, and was under investigation for alleged crimes on his computer at Schembechler Hall.
-Weiss also had his computer seized and home searched by authorities.
-Weiss was fired by the university in January 20.